 Truckee Meadows Fire Protection District houses a Wildland/Fuels Division focused solely on wildland fire response and hazardous fuels mitigation across Washoe County.
-The Division is staffed with 25 personnel but also oversees wildland training and response for the District as a whole including the "all hazard" station personnel.
-All staff is qualified to national wildland fire standards and TMFR provides and receives help with suppression to and from entities across the country.
-TMFR personnel qualified in wildland fire response number around 150 total.
-These individuals train and respond to wildland fires staffing engines, water tenders, bulldozers, aircraft, hand crews, and incident management teams.
+The Division is staffed with 25 personnel, but also oversees wildland training and response for the District as a whole including the "all hazard" station personnel.
+All staff are qualified to national wildland fire standards and TMFPD both provides and receives help with suppression to and from entities across the country.
+TMFPD personnel qualified in wildland fire response number around 150 total.
+These individuals train and respond to wildland fires staffing engines, water tenders, bull dozers, aircraft, hand crews, and incident management teams.